Lifetime Coaching Award

 Lifetime Coaching Award 2012: Ken Cooper

-Ken has only been the NW Federations Coaching Officer for the last three years and in that time he has totally revolutionised the 'Thinking and active involvement' of all our Clubs and individual players into the benefits of good progressive, croquet coaching.
+Ken has only been the NW Federations Coaching Officer for the last three years and in that time he has totally revolutionised the "Thinking and active involvement" of all our Clubs and individual players into the benefits of good progressive, croquet coaching.
 Prior to his appointment in 2010 the Federation only ever received a nominal number of requests for coaching.
-Ken was therefore charged with the job of changing player's attitude towards competitive play and thereby help develop the quality of our League Games throughout the NWFCC Region.
-He set about this in earnest by gathering together several of the Federations other coaches and getting their support to assist him in running courses at the various levels required.
+Ken was therefore charged with the job of changing players' attitudes towards competitive play and thereby helping develop the quality of our League Games throughout the NWFCC Region.
+He set about this in earnest by gathering together several of the Federation's other coaches and getting their support to assist him in running courses at the various levels required.

 Whilst doing all this work for the NW Federation it should also be noted that he has continued his long-standing commitment to Bowdon Croquet Club.
 He has been the Clubs' Coaching Officer for the last 6 years following two earlier periods; approximately 12 years at a Club that is renowned for producing some of the best Association players in the county.
-Sadly Ken suffered some serious health problems during 2012 that resulted in him having to 'slow down' and for medical reasons he therefore had to resign from his position as The Federations' Coaching Officer at the end of the season.
+Sadly Ken suffered some serious health problems during 2012 that resulted in him having to "slow down" and, for medical reasons, he had to resign from his position as The Federation's Coaching Officer at the end of the season.
 The NW Federation Minutes state "The AGM thanked Ken for his Report and all his past efforts with a heartfelt round of applause."

 Lifetime Coaching Award 2011: Ian Lines